Arts of the Americas

 For more information about the Museum's rights project, including how rights types are assigned, please see our blog posts on copyright

 If you have any information regarding this work and rights to it, please contact email@example.com

 Osage.
 Peyote Rattle, late 19th-early 20th century.
 Gourd, glass beads, metal, feathers, brass, sinew, nut or seed, cork, 27 9/16 x 2 3/4 in.
 (70 x 7 cm).
 Brooklyn Museum, Museum Expedition 1911, Museum Collection Fund, 11.694.9059.
 Creative Commons-BY (Photo: Brooklyn Museum, 11.694.9059_PS2.jpg)

 overall, 11.694.9059_PS2.jpg.
 Brooklyn Museum photograph, 2008

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Culin purchased this rattle from Saucy Calf who explained the symbolism to Francis La Flesche.
-It would have been used in what is now the Native American Church.
-The gourd is painted with a zigzag line of red paint that represents the crown of thorns.
+Gourd rattle painted with a red zigzag line that represents the crown of thorns.
 The handle is worked with beads that represent lightning, divided into two parts by a band in the middle.
 The lower part of this band represents earth and the upper the sky, illustrating man ascending into heaven.
-The metal attached to the handle reads, “Behold the heart of Jesus is with me."
+The metal heart attached to the handle reads “Behold the heart of Jesus is with me."
+Stewart Culin purchased this rattle from Saucy Calf who explained the symbolism to Francis La Flesche.
+It would have been used in what is now the Native American Church.